voxel51/eta/docs/linting_guide.md

 > Pro-tip: If you’re asking yourself “Do I need to configure anything?” the
 > answer is “No”.
 Black is all about sensible defaults.

+## Customizing Prettier

+We currently use Prettier only for Markdown files.
+See `.prettierrc` for the configuration, and see https://prettier.io/docs/en/configuration.html for configuration documentation.

 ## Customizing Pylint